 If you got a new job and no longer commute for work or drive significantly fewer miles, your rate could go down.

 Graduating from college can also help you unlock cheaper rates.
 In Oregon, for example, you can get up to a 23 percent discount for having a college degree.

-Additionally, if you expect many life changes in the near future, such as marriage, moving, or having kids, it might be in your best interest to buy a 6 month car insurance policy.
+Additionally, if you expect many life changes soon, such as a change in your marital status, moving, or having kids, it might be in your best interest to buy a six-month car insurance policy.
 That way, you force yourself to shop around, and ideally secure lower rates, when your policy expires.